Close Menu

 You never know how such a small act could foster a lasting bond.
 It’s these moments of kindness that create a deep sense of connection and mutual respect between neighbors.

 But this idea of sharing isn’t just limited to food.
 It could be anything—a kind word, a helping hand, or even a smile.
-When we are generous to our neighbors, we are fulfilling a key aspect of treating our neighbor the way Islam taught us.
+When we are generous to our neighbors, we are fulfilling a key aspect of treating our neighbors the way Islam taught us.

 3. Visiting and helping them when they are down